Papagiannopoulos/CoVid19-global-dashboard/README.md

 #### 5. You are ready!!!
 1) Run data_cleaning.ipynb to reproduce input/output
-2) In your:
+2) In your powershell:
-powershell run streamlitApp.py
+streamlit run streamlitApp.py